theolivenbaum/resin/README.md

 ####Extensibility
 Allow use of custom IScorer implementations.
 Extensible infrastructure for analysis to implement custom metrics, e.g. doc length or any other piece of data other than the term freq that is already stored.
 Custom data ends up in .dfo files (doc info files).

+####Scoring
+Refine the scoring.
+Implement BM25 and different flavors of TFIDF.

 <a name="scale" id="scale"></a>
 ##Scaling